11x3/ilvmx/README.md

 # ILvMx @ project lolnub

-Prealpha.
-Functionally minded cloud app server and eventually exchange.
-Based on Functional Reactive Programming running on the industrial strength Elixir-lang platform.
+[alpha] Functionally minded cloud app server and exchange.

-## The Best Web 4 theme park and story attraction ever.
+## Help build the *best* Web 4 theme park and story attraction ever.

 - Castles (servers),
 - Wizards (castle guards)
-- Bots (agents/requests),
+- Bots (requests/agents),
-- Nubs (p2p global hashtag-based storage namespace),
+- Nubs (get/set/exe+cap(ture)/sig(nal) to hashtag based namespace),
 - Nubcakes (a DSL to write apps)
 - Players (users)

-ILM/ILvMx or Nubcake apps are `Cloud Apps` in that they run in the cloud *and* service many protocols which really makes calling them "web apps" not feelerino.
+Nubcake apps are `Cloud Apps` that run on ILvMx servers, in the cloud or self-hosted.
+We support native Elixir and HTTP APIs now and will add Elm-lang support and other support for Nubcake app development in the near future.
+Like the direction shared by many new frameworks, we think calling them "web apps" doesn't feelerino.

-Cloud apps take protocol-facing requests (from clients, servers, and/or frameworks) and adapt them into abstract work requests which are then submitted into the core app for processing, distribution, and eventually, the outcome or response.
+The basic event flow is, Nubcake apps take requests from protocols like HTTP, SMS, SMTP (from clients, servers, and/or other frameworks) and adapt them into abstract work requests which are then submitted into the core app for processing, distribution, and eventually, the outcome or response stages.

-MVC frameworks are a good fit for noun and object oriented-based environments but functional stacks and data flow event-based kits with their transform style of development may also be a natural fit for many other tasks.
+MVC frameworks are a good fit for noun and object oriented-based environments but functional stacks and reactive data flow-based setups with their transform style of development may also be a natural fit for many other tasks.

-Powered by the EEB stack, we hope to define and implement one such pattern of future development.
+We hope to define and implement one such pattern of future development.

-Welcome to Internet Land of Magic (Internet Load virtual Module exchange).
+Welcome to ILM, or the Internet Land of Magic (also possible: Internet Load virtual Module exchange).

 ## Contact

-Join me, code, help the Kickstarter? (l2code?)
+Want to learn to code?
+Or are you a (coming soon) Kickstarter pro?
+Anything would help.

 ILvMx
 http://ilvmx.org/